Harlon96/App-Website/README.md

 # App-Website
 App website.
-You can use with your mobile devices
+You can use with most mobile devices.
+The apps on this site are the most common one used on mobile phones today.
+I use this site with my phone and laptop.